AhmedElabd96/systemjs/README.md

 #### 3. system-node.cjs loader

-The [system-node.cjs](/dist/system-node.cjs) loader is a version of SystemJS build designed to run in Node.js, typically for workflows where System modules need to be executed on the server like SSR.
+The [system-node.cjs](/dist/system-node.cjs) loader is a version of SystemJS build designed to run in Node.js, typically for workflows where PentaSystem modules need to be executed on the server like SSR.
 It has the following features:

-* Loading System modules from disk (via `file://` urls) or the network, with included caching that respects the Content-Type header.
+* Loading PentaSystem modules from disk (via `file://` urls) or the network, with included caching that respects the Content-Type header.
 * Import Maps (via the `applyImportMap` api).
 * [Tracing hooks](docs/hooks.md#trace-hooks) and [registry deletion API](docs/api.md#registry) for reloading workflows.
 * Loading global modules with the included [global loading extra](#extras).